-There is so much budget-friendly software out there to build outstanding videos at a low cost.
+There is so much budget-friendly software out there to build outstanding animated and live-action videos at a low cost.
 Here are a few tools to consider:

 - Vyond, a video creation platform that makes it possible to tell simple or complex stories with templates and animated characters that automatically lip-sync to your voice.

 - Shakr, a video maker for social media videos.

 - Soapbox by Wistia, a Chrome extension that seamlessly combines your webcam and screen recordings.